 Sandra Ivory (Clark, Class of 1967)

 Sandra is, like all Directors of the Foundation, a generous donor and passionate advocate for the advancement of the School.
 She is the Managing Director of a family group of companies mainly dealing in the commercial leasing of industrial property.
 She is a former Member of the Board of Governors, Ivanhoe Grammar School and Christ Church Grammar School.

 Director (Past Parent)

 John, a licensed Estate Agent and Auctioneer, was a founding Director of Commercial Real Estate firm Teska & Carson, 1989 – 2005.
 He now runs a successful residential property development firm operating on the Mornington Peninsula.
 John has had over 30 years’ experience in the real estate industry.
-John’s two daughters graduated from Korowa.
+John’s two daughters graduated from Korowa in 2015 and 2018.